Md-Zubair677/arena-blitz/docs/index.md

 ## The Game Collection

-Arena Blitz features a growing collection of games, each with unique mechanics and gameplay styles:
+Arena Blitz features a collection of games, each with unique mechanics and gameplay styles:

 ### 1. Cyber Ninja Assault